Get

 cat disturbs a woman doing yoga inside the apartment

 You’ve maybe seen influencers on Instagram or videos of yogis on TikTok holding yoga postures while goats or dogs climb all over them.
-But did you know that there’s a version of animal yoga involving cats?
+But did you know that there’s a version of cat yoga?

 Cat yoga is much less commonplace than dog or goat varieties, but it still exists.
 The concept is undoubtedly tempting.
 Who wouldn’t want to participate in a yoga practice while cats roam around you and maybe even snuggle in during savasana?
-But is it all it’s cracked up to be, and, more importantly, is it even ethical?
+But is it all it’s cracked up to be, and, more importantly, is cat yoga ethical?
+Unfortunately, whenever animals are forced to do something for the sake of human enjoyment, there’s always the risk of some degree of poor ethicality, but at the end of the day, it will depend on how the yoga studio or teacher cares for the cats involved.
 Read on to learn more about the pros, cons, and ethics of participating in a cat yoga class.

 divider 2 cats